theislab/sfaira/docs/adding_datasets.rst

     If there are multiple data files which can be covered by one `load()` function and `.yaml` file because they are structured similarly, these can identified here.
     See also section `Loading multiple files of similar structure`.
+    You can simply hardcode a file name in the ``load()`` function and skip defining it here if you are writing a single file loader.

 .. _sec-dataset-wise:
 Dataset-wise